OpenMaine/maineballot/_posts/2019-01-01-test-this-loop.md

 ## Tell me more
 Passing this question would provide funds to towns, wastewater facilities, and homeowners, primarily in areas that affect the coast and shell fishing areas to fix broken wastewater disposal systems.

-This is a **bond issue** -- if voters approve the bond, it means that the State of Maine is allowed to borrow money for the project described in the ballot question and has to pay it back over 10 years. [^3] [Learn more about how bonds work](/bonds).
+This is a **bond issue** -- if voters approve the bond, it means that the State of Maine is allowed to borrow money for the project described in the ballot question and has to pay it back over 10 years.[^3] [Learn more about how bonds work](/bonds).

 ## Follow the money
 Principal: $30,000,000
-Interest: $8,250,000 (assumes 5.0% over 10 years)
+<br>Interest: $8,250,000 (assumes 5.0% over 10 years)
-Total cost: $38,250,000 [^4]
+<br>Total cost: $38,250,000[^4]

 ### The money will be used to:
-* $27.65 million for wastewater treatment facility planning and construction for areas that affect high-value shellfish resources [^4]
+* $27.65 million for wastewater treatment facility planning and construction for areas that affect high-value shellfish resources[^4]
-* $2 million for a small community grant program to help towns replace broken septic systems that are causing pollution [^4]
+* $2 million for a small community grant program to help towns replace broken septic systems that are causing pollution[^4]
-* $350,000 for homeowners to fix their disposal systems [^4]
+* $350,000 for homeowners to fix their disposal systems[^4]

 ### The money will be coming from:
 * $30 million bond issued by the state and paid back through the budget and taxes over 10 years.